tofuapps/hoard/README.md

 ## Configuration
 `hoard` should be 'plug and play', and wouldn't need configurations.

-However, if you want `hoard` to automatically save each exited session, you can copy the following into your `.bashrc` (on relevant systems).
+However, if you want `hoard` to automatically save each exited session, you can copy the following into your `.bashrc` (or others on relevant systems).

 ```
 finish() {